If you’ve ever tried to write a book, you know how it goes:

-Plan When You’ll Write.
+Plan When You’ll Write

-Without a plan, it’s too easy to let your book writing goals get pushed to the background, eventually fading into the soft mist of someday.
+Without a plan, it’s too easy to let your book writing goals get pushed to the background, eventually fading into the soft mist of “someday.”
 Don’t let your book end up in the graveyard of dreams.
 In order to realize your end goal, you need actionable steps to follow.

-1. Plan writing sessions using your calendar.
+- Plan writing sessions using your calendar.

 Assess what’s going on in your life in the next 30 days, then block out when you can write, and when you can’t.
 It’s common for new writers to set unrealistic time goals, which in turn generates stress when it’s impossible to meet those arbitrary deadlines.
 Avoid this and stay realistic.
 Thirty minutes (or even 5 minutes) spent writing is better than nothing, so resolve to make it happen and find the time.

 Look at Laura Bennett, a Self-Publishing School student.
-She was working full-time, running a business, and working on her Master’s degree—busier than most people—yet she found the time to write her book Live Your Dream: How to Cut the Crap and Prioritize Your Purpose in two months!
+She was working full-time, running a business, and working on her Master’s degree—busier than most people—yet she found the time to write her book Live Your Dream: How to Cut the Crap and Prioritize Your Purpose in 2 months!
 If Laura could make it happen, then writing your book is certainly an attainable dream.

-2. Choose the time of day you plan to write.
+- Choose the time of day you plan to write.

 You might decide to get up early and write before the obligations of your day crowd out your writing time.
-But if you’d win the gold medal in the Olympic Sport of snooze-button slapping, then choose a different time or make sure you get to bed earlier so you’re fresh in the morning.
+But if you’d win the gold medal in the Olympic sport of snooze-button slapping, then choose a different time or make sure you get to bed earlier so you’re fresh in the morning.

-If your evenings are free, but your brain is mush and you’re only good for sinking deep into the couch cushions, then choose a different time or rearrange your schedule so you aren’t so burned out in the evenings.
+If your evenings are free, but your brain is mush and you’re only good for sinking deep into the couch cushions, then choose a different time or rearrange your schedule so you aren’t so burnt out in the evenings.